wovo/hwcpp/readme.md

 -----------------------------------------------------------------------------

 Notes & ToDo
+- automagic run at end of main
+- allocate list of callbacks
+- time in ns is now always uint64d
+- what does refresh() mean for a stream?
 - lcd 16x2 separate test
 - ostream negative int formatting is weird (neg / %)
 - pull-up / pull-down < resistance? >